IMPACT Foundation

 IMPACT does not:

-- Accept applications from organizations outside their established partner network
+- Accept applications from organisations outside their established partner network

-- Fund organizations working outside their geographic focus areas
+- Fund organisations working outside their geographic focus areas

 - Support projects unrelated to disability prevention or healthcare delivery